-This post presents 7 illustrations from 6 books that are designed to guide readers in the identification of bird species.
+This post presents 7 illustrations from 6 books that are designed to guide readers in the identification of bird species, including the California condor.

 None of the images below have appeared previously in this blog.
 They are presented in chronological order.